falkr/ttm4175/pages/day3.md

 Play around with some commands (`pwd`, `cd`, `ls`) to check if it is your Raspberry Pi and that navigation works as before, just via another computer.

+---
+type: figure
+source: figures/teknostart/ssh-computers.png
+caption: "The connection between the local PC and the Raspberry Pi.
+The Pi could be anywhere, you only access it via the internet and SSH from the local PC."
+---

 ### Playing a sound...
 Remotely!